LevonDX/Teams-Hack-event-March-2022/Challenge 1-1/Readme.md

     2. What is an Azure Bot and why is it needed when running a Bot?
     3. How is your Bot packaged within the Teams Application?
     4. Where will be the actual Bot hosted?
+    5. Can you migrate your Bot to another Azure AD tenant?

 ## Learning Resources